Skip to main content

 Inputs and outputs

-Each input and output definition take one line that starts with the comment, followed by type, name, optional default value, options, and optional description, just like here:
+Each input and output definition takes one line, starting with a comment, followed by type, name, optional initial value used to pre-fill the UI, options, and optional description, just like here:

 #input: string country {choices: ["USA", "Canada"]} [Country to ship from]